benisalla/Dev-Bay-website-final-version/README.md

 - 📫 if you are looking to get in touch with me **ismailbenalla52@gmail.com**

 - 📄 Who am I ? [resume link here ismail](resume link here ismail)

+## About Me 🚀
+🎓 I’m ismail ben alla a computer science student at ensa fes, i am really into 3d animations and dynamic content in web development, and i am possessed by AI, ML, DL and how they work, i am a beginner in mobile development as well. </br>
+⛵ AI enthusiast | Contributor at [Jeef] official website()</br>
+✅ optimist and hardworker </br>
+🌱 Learning advanced computer science technologies</br>
+😄 I LOVE WHAT I AM DOING</br>

 <h3 align="left">Connect with me:</h3>
 <p align="left">